What should your employees be able to access through your analytics hub?

-3 ways configure a BI portal to meet analytics goal
+3 ways to configure an Analytics Hub to meet analytics goals

 Have you ever been in a meeting where a few people are referencing one version of a BI report, a couple of other people appear frustrated because they realize they have been working from an outdated version of the same report, and half of the room has never even seen the report at all and are suddenly requesting copies?
 This is an all-too-common scenario.

 In the quest to get everyone on the same page and create a single source of truth for organizations seeking an analytics-driven business culture, a new solution is emerging.
-BI portals are content management environments where users across an organization can access real-time business intelligence and analytics assets from a single URL.
-BI portals consolidate analytics and data from various technologies and locations into a central location where users can edit and view, irrespective of technology, and easily collaborate and communicate.
-BI portals pull analytics to the surface, so they can become more valuable and actionable.
+Analytics Hubs are content management environments where users across an organization can access real-time business intelligence and analytics assets from a single URL.
+Analytics Hubs consolidate analytics and data from various technologies and locations into a central location where users can edit and view, irrespective of technology, and easily collaborate and communicate.
+Analytics Hubs pull analytics to the surface, so they can become more valuable and actionable.

-The ideas of efficient knowledge sharing and metrics-driven decision making that BI portals foster sound exciting, but many organizations are grappling with how to fit a BI portal into their existing systems.
+The ideas of efficient knowledge sharing and metrics-driven decision making that Analytics Hubs foster sound exciting, but many organizations are grappling with how to fit an Analytics Hub into their existing systems.
 Common questions are: